merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 That's it.
 What this does is download a bunch of data from KEGG onto your computer.
 The data that are relevant to metabolism estimation are: 1) profile hidden Markov models (pHMMs) for functional annotation from the KOfam database and 2) metabolic pathway definition files from the KEGG MODULE database.
 The pHMMs have been organized into one big file that is ready for running [`hmmsearch`](https://doi.org/10.1371/journal.pcbi.1002195), and the module definitions have been parsed into a {% include ARTIFACT name="modules-db" text="modules database" %}.
 This program also downloads data relevant for metabolic modeling in anvi'o, but we don't have to worry about that for the purposes of this tutorial.

 By default, the KEGG data goes into the anvi'o directory on your computer.
 If you don't have permission to modify this folder, you will need to pick a different location (that you _do_ have permission to modify) for the data and specify that folder using the `--kegg-data-dir` parameter.
-If this is your case, please note that the two subsequent steps will also require you to specify that folder location with `--kegg-data-dir`.
+If this is your case, please note that running {% include PROGRAM name="anvi-run-kegg-kofams" %} and {% include PROGRAM name="anvi-estimate-metabolism" %} will also require you to specify that folder location with `--kegg-data-dir`.

 {:.notice}
 The data that is downloaded by default is actually a snapshot of KEGG at one moment in time in the past, which we downloaded directly from KEGG and pre-processed into formats compatible for downstream anvi'o programs (using this same program).
 Downloading the snapshot has several benefits.
 First, we avoid overloading the KEGG servers when multiple people are downloading the data at once.
 Second, if KEGG ever changes their file formats and breaks our setup code, we can still use the previous snapshots.
 Third, everyone with the same version of anvi'o uses the same version of KEGG, which makes data sharing and reproducibility easier.
 You can choose between several snapshots of KEGG, and you can also use  {% include PROGRAM name="anvi-setup-kegg-data" %} to download the data directly from KEGG to get the latest version of data.
 You can see instructions for doing that [here](https://anvio.org/help/8/programs/anvi-setup-kegg-data/#getting-the-most-up-to-date-kegg-data-downloading-directly-from-kegg).
 But for this tutorial, we will assume that you are working with the default snapshot for anvi'o `v8` (and the example outputs will reflect that data).

-To check that you have the version of KEGG data that matches to the one we are using in this tutorial, you can run the following:
+To check that you have the version of KEGG data that matches to the one we are using in this tutorial, you can run the following (assuming that you are using the default KEGG data directory):

 ```bash
 # learn where the MODULES.db is: